neondatabase/website/content/docs/reference/neon-cli.md

 Utilizing the Neon Command Line Interface (CLI), you can operate Neon directly from a terminal or via automation.
 The Neon CLI facilitates numerous functions, such as authentication, project creation and management, role assignment, and more.

-## Installation
+## Get started

-This section describes how to install the `neonctl` command-line interface tool.
+This section describes how to install the Neon CLI, `neonctl`.

 ### Prerequisites

+Before installing, ensure that you have met the following prerequisites:

 - Node.js 16.0 or higher.
 To check if you already have Node.js, run the following command: